-Based on this finding, the level of participation in conservation of forests and forest products in the study area was very low.
+The level of participation in conservation of forests and forest products in the study area was very low.
 Government stakeholders and NGOs' efforts to conserve these tree species was achieved in a very low rate.
-The low achievement was proof with 27 tree species were listed as endangered species with 19 species decreasing and 8 species increasing in availability in the study area.
-The decreasing number of economic tree species in the study area with low interest in participation in forest conservation could result to extinction of these tree species.
-Most of the respondents that participate in conservation of tree species was for their selfish interest or to satisfy their need; these include: medicinal, farming, building food/fruits, cultural and religious purposes.
-Anthropogenic factor was the major threat to trees species conservation in the study area.
-Based on this finding, there is urgent need to encourage people in the study area on the need for conservation of tree species in the study area.
-This can be achieve through frequent orientation, re-orientation and legal prosecution of forest laws offenders.
+The low achievement was proof with 27 tree species listed as endangered species with 19 species decreasing and 8 species increasing in availability in the study area.
+The decreasing number of economic tree species in the study area with low interest in participation on forest conservation could result to extinction of these tree species.
+Most of the people that participated in conservation of tree species were for their selfish interest or to satisfy their need such as: medicinal, farming, building food/fruits, cultural and religious purposes.
+Anthropogenic factor was the major threat to tree species conservation in the study area.
+Based on this finding, there is urgent need to encourage people on the need for conservation of tree species in the study area.
+This can be achieving through frequent orientation, re-orientation and legal prosecution of forest laws offenders.